-Whether you’re an established company with existing on-prem hardware or a new company trying to get off the ground, embracing a cloud-based architecture provides unprecedented flexibility.
-By unlocking new ways to use and expand your network and computing resources, moving to the cloud allows you to harness the creative potential of your employees wherever they are.
+Embracing a cloud-based architecture provides unprecedented flexibility—whether you’re an established company with existing on-prem hardware or a new company trying to get off the ground.
+You’ll unlock new ways to use and expand your network and computing resources.
+Moving to the cloud allows you to harness the creative potential of your employees wherever they are.

 Traditional infrastructure systems use a combination of physical hardware, like computers, network appliances, and data storage machines.
 In the cloud, these resources are available ala carte, on-demand, all the time.
 This is known as Infrastructure as a Service (IaaS).